16 Best Lakes in Wisconsin

 Pike Lake is a beautiful glacial lake in southeast Wisconsin near Hartford and just a short drive from Milwaukee.
 The 522-acre lake is surrounded by forests, and you can take advantage of the hiking and recreation activities in Pike Lake State Park when you visit.

 The lake is popular for boating and fishing.
 Anglers come to Pike Lake to fish for northern pike, bass, and walleye.
-There are swimming beaches, a picnic area, a playground, and a campground around the lake.
+There are three boat launches, including a kayak/canoe launch.
+Since the lake goes to a maximum depth of 45 feet, it is a perfect lake to enjoy paddlesports.

 16. Beaver Dam Lake